yeago/django-nonrel-enuff/README.md

 ## Supported Backends

 1. Redis
-2. Something else some other person decides to write
+2. Something else some other person decides to write (mongo pull requests ignored)